girirajdaga/skill-a-thon/README.md

 ## Developer guide

 - create API Key using https://apikey.affinidi.com/ if you wish to use the hosted Affinidi Core SDK for Credentials Wallet
+- Refer to each source code repo and run the following command `docker compose up -d`